Sentinel Logo

 let store = Store::new("./secure-data", Some("my-secret")).await?;

-// Subsequent runs: loads the existing signing key
+// Subsequent runs: loads of existing signing key

 // You must use the same passphrase!